googlecloudrobotics/core/docs/concepts/federation.md

 > synced from the cloud as well as those created directly in the robot cluster.

 In some cases, downstream deletion may be blocked.
-For example, if we have deleted an upstream ChartAssignment, but the robot-master has failed to remove its finalizer from the downstream ChartAssignment.
+For example, if we have deleted an upstream ChartAssignment, but the chart-assignment-controller has failed to remove its finalizer from the downstream ChartAssignment.
 This edge case leads to surprising behavior: